PART 34: SHOTS FIRED

-“NO!”
-Julie shrieked.
-“I can’t LIVE like this any more!!”
-She fired the gun again.
+She fired the gun a second time.
 Frank stumbled back as the bullet slammed into the carpeting somewhere by his feet, and Julie took the opportunity to run out of the room.

-It was as Carrie heard the new voice that she discovered her unfocussed gaze was drifting up towards the ceiling.
+It was as Carrie heard the new voice calling out from the front of the house that she discovered her unfocussed gaze was drifting up towards the ceiling.

-That was Luci!
+That was Luci’s voice!
 “In here,” Frank called out to her.

 “Frank, I came in because I thought I heard a… holy geez!”
 Luci gasped out as she rounded the corner and spotted both him and Carrie.

 “Julie’s gone crazy and she’s after the time machine,” Frank explained to her, fumbling with his phone.
 “See if you can tell what she’s doing as I call Carrie an ambulance, but BE CAREFUL.
-Julie’s got a gun!”
+Julie got herself a gun from somewhere.”